vitar/hwsf/src/100-core-model/120-pyramid.md

 ## Interpreting and Using the Pyramid

-The Pyramid provides a way to reason about *where* cooperation is currently constrained and *in what order* it must be stabilized.

-Some practical implications:
+The Pyramid expresses the **Level Rule** of the Human Cooperation System:

+> **Level Rule (HCS)**
+> You can experiment at any level,
+> but you can only **stabilize** cooperation by restoring the **lowest unstable level** first.

+In practice, this means:

-- **Do not start at Level 4.**
+- **Do not start from Level 4 or 5.**
-  Adopting or changing practices cannot compensate for missing preconditions or unmet needs.
+  Changing practices, tools, or rituals cannot compensate for missing preconditions (Level 1) or unmet human needs (Level 2).

-- **Stabilize lower levels first.**
+- **Stabilize from the bottom up.**
-  If Level 1–2 are fragile, Level 3 functions will constantly degrade, and Level 4–5 improvements will not stick.
+  If Levels 1–2 are fragile, Level 3 functions will keep degrading, and Level 4–5 improvements will fade or backfire.

-- **Expect recursion, not linear progress.**
+- **Expect feedback between levels, not a strict ladder.**
-  Insights from Level 5 can refine Level 4; feedback from Level 3 can reveal gaps in Level 2; context shifts can destabilize Level 1.
+  Insights at Level 5 can refine Level 4; struggles at Level 3 can reveal gaps in Levels 1–2; context shifts can destabilize Level 1.
+  The Level Rule does not enforce linear progress — it enforces **dependency awareness**.

+  When teams repeatedly change practices or tools at Level 4 to avoid addressing deeper issues in Levels 1–3, they are attempting **Encapsulation**.
+  The Level Rule redirects attention toward **Integration at the depth where instability actually lives**.

 - **Separate function from implementation.**
-  When a practice fails, check whether the underlying function is supported at Levels 1–3 before replacing the practice.
+  When a practice fails, first ask which Level 3 function is under strain, and whether Levels 1–2 can support it, before replacing the practice itself.

+At its core, the **Level Rule** is a **discipline of attention**:

+> Look for the **lowest unstable level** first,
+> and restore stability there before expecting higher-level changes to last.

 In the broader HCS:

-- The **Matrix** describes the detailed functions that live at Levels 1–3.
+- The **Matrix** describes the detailed cooperation functions that live primarily at Levels 1–3.
-- The **Pyramid** explains their dependency order.
+- The **Pyramid** explains how these functions depend on one another over time.
+- The **Extended Human Dynamics** chapter explains how psychological, political, and relational forces can erode or distort these levels, even when the structure looks correct.
-- The **System Modes** describe how to act on this structure in different stages of work (e.g., Setup, Stabilization, Growth, Conflict, Reset).
+- The **System Modes** describe how to work with this whole system over time — designing it, stabilizing it, growing it, addressing conflict, or resetting it.

-Together, they allow you to move from “we need better practices” to a more precise question:
+Taken together, they let you move from:

+> “We need better practices”

+to the more precise and systemic question:

-**“Which level of cooperation is unstable, and what must be restored or supported there first?”**
+> **“Which level of cooperation is unstable, and what must be restored or supported there first?”**